-- Soak the cashews overnight in room temperature water OR add them to a large bowl with boiling hot water and soak for at least 1 hour (uncovered).
+- Soak the cashews in a large bowl with boiling hot water and soak for at least 20 minutes.

 - Prepare the flax egg by combining the flaxseed meal with water in a small bowl or cup and setting it aside for 15 minutes to thicken.